GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

       font-size: [SIZE]px;
     }
     ```
 1. In the HTML file responsible for the search page, add a class name to the `<form>` tag, so it can be referenced from an external CSS file.
-For example,
+For example:

     ```html
     <form class="search" action="/search" method="get">